davidzoltowski/computation-thru-dynamics/README.md

 # Computation Through Dynamics

-This repository contains a number of subprojects related to the interlinking of computation and dynamics in artificial and biological neural systems.
+This repository is a fork of [Computation Through Dynamics](https://github.com/google-research/computation-thru-dynamics) by Google LLC, licensed under the Apache License 2.0.

-This is not an officially supported Google product.
+It includes modifications and extensions by David Zoltowski.

 ## Prerequisites